-The operating principle of the self-cleaning fluidized bed heat exchangers is based on the circulation of solid particles through the tubes of a vertical shell and tube heat exchanger.
-The fouling liquid flows upward through the tube bundle of the heat exchanger that incorporates specially designed inlet and outlet channels.
-In the inlet channel the solid particles are fed to the fluid using a proprietary distribution system to ensure a uniform division of particles over all the tubes.
-The particles are fluidized by the upward flow of liquid, where they create the mild scouring effect on the wall of the heat exchanger tubes, thereby removing any deposit at an early stage of fouling formation.
-After the tube bundle the particles disengage from the liquid in the separator and are returned to the inlet channel through an external down comer, and the cycle is repeated.
+The cleaning principle of the heat exchanger tubes is an ongoing cycle.
+It is based on the circulation of solid particles through the tubes of a vertical shell and tube heat exchanger.
+First, the fouling fluid flows up through the heat exchanger tube bundle and passes through the inlet and outlet channels.
+These channels are specially designed for this process.
+Second, the solid particles are fed to the fluid using a distribution system in the inlet channel.
+This happens to ensure consistent division of particles over all the tubes.
+The particles are then fluidized by the upward flow of liquid to remove any deposit at the beginning of fouling formation.
+They create the mild scouring, cleaning effect on the wall of the heat exchanger tubes.
+Lastly, after the particles are detached and separated from the liquid by the tube bundle, they move to the inlet channel through an external downcomer.
+After this, the cycle is repeated.

-With this self-cleaning heat exchanger many types of fouling deposits can be effectively handled, whether hard or soft, originating from biological, crystallization, chemical or particulate fouling mechanism, or a combination of these.
-A wide variety of fluids can be handled ranging from aqueous solutions, to oils and slurries.
+With this technology, fouling or clogging of heat exchangers can be prevented or minimized.
+The fluidized bed effectively handles many types of fouling including scaling, whether hard or soft, originating from biological, crystallization, chemical or particulate fouling mechanism, or a combination of these.
+A wide variety of fluids can be handled ranging from aqueous solutions to oils and slurries.

-Watch the video presentation about the operating principle of the self-cleaning heat exchanger.
+Watch the video presentation about our innovative technology and the process of cleaning the heat exchanger tubes.

 In a self-cleaning heat exchanger the tubes remain clean and therefore the heat transfer can kept constant which improves the energy performance: